gepetobio/100-days-of-code/r2-log.md

 ## Log

+### R2D28

+Today I wasn't with my computer but tried to solve a couple of [FreeCodeCamp](https://www.freecodecamp.org/) algorithms on my phone.
+An annoying bug didn't allow me to run the code but I did solve one of them later on on the computer.
+I also followed some of the first sections of [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course.

+### R2D27

+Today I finally completed [Functional-Light JavaScript, v2](https://frontendmasters.com/courses/functional-javascript-v2/) course!
+Some of the exercises were mind blowing!

+### R2D26

+Today I was really tired, had a long day away from the computer and ended up falling asleep watching [CS50](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) course.

 ### R2D25

 Today I worked on some JavaScript algorithms challenges on [freeCodeCamp](https://www.freecodecamp.org/).

 ### R2D24

 Today I followed a bit more of [Functional-Light JavaScript, v2](https://frontendmasters.com/courses/functional-javascript-v2/) and restarted watching [CS50](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/)

 ### R2D23

 Today I followed a bit more of [Functional-Light JavaScript, v2](https://frontendmasters.com/courses/functional-javascript-v2/)

 ### R2D22